igorbonadio/toy_compiler/README.md

 Likely Language
 ===============

 Likely is a language to specify probabilistic models.
+But not just that!
+In fact Likely is a full language that will help you to build sequence analysis tools.

 GRAMMAR
 =======